Regamii/dotfiles/README.md

 examples are `~/.bashrc` and `~/.vimrc`.
 They are named *dotfiles* because these files typically begin with a period `.` making them hidden files.

-Because these are plain text files git can be used to track changes.
+Because these are plain text files Git can be used to track changes.

 ## XDG Base Directory Specification
 Before [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)